Jill Duggar Responds To Allegation That She’s ‘Been Brainwashed Into Being A Baby Factory’

 Jill Duggar wants her fans to know that she’s perfectly content with her life, and her happiness is not the result of brainwashing.

 As the Daily Mail reports, Jill Duggar recently shared an Instagram photo that was clearly aimed at eliciting a positive reaction from her fans.
-In the picture, the pregnant Counting On star points to her growing baby bump while her one-year-old son, Israel, puts his hands on his belly and pretends that he’s also pregnant.
+In the picture, the pregnant Counting On star points to her growing baby bump, while her 1-year-old son, Israel, puts his hands on his belly and pretends that he’s also pregnant.

 “#comparingbellies after Israel had dinner #foodbelly #babybump,” Jill captioned the cute picture.